Posts

 Image

-The arrival of Jesus at the end of the age will mean the resurrection and the end of the Last Enemy, namely, Death - 1 Corinthians 15:24-28.
-Certain members of the congregation in Corinth denied the future resurrection of the righteous.
-Paul responded by stressing how necessary our resurrection is and by appealing to the past Death and Resurrection of Jesus.
-His resurrection was and remains the precedent for our future resurrection and life in the coming age.
-We will be raised bodily when he “ arrives ,” and his appearance will mean nothing less than the end of Death itself.
+The arrival of Jesus at the end of the age will mean our resurrection and the end of the Last Enemy, Death - 1 Corinthians 15:24-28.
+Certain members of the Corinthian congregation were denying the future resurrection.
+Paul responded by stressing how necessary resurrection is, and he pointed to Christ’s past Death and Resurrection as the model and precedent for our future resurrection.
+We will be raised bodily when Jesus “ arrives ,” and his appearance will mean the overthrow of death itself.

 Just Judgment